pachterlab/kb_docs/docs/source/FAQ.rst

 Why do I get "Error: Temporary directory 'tmp' exists!"?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is either because an instance of kb-python is running or the temporary directory **tmp** already exists from a previous kb-python run that terminated prematurely.
+This is likely because an instance of kb-python is running or the temporary directory **tmp** already exists from a previous kb-python run that terminated prematurely.
 You should use ``--tmp`` to specify a different temporary directory or delete the **tmp** directory before rerunning kb-python.

-Why does the workflow hang at bustools count?
+Why does the workflow hang at ``bustools count``?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-While bustools count can take some time to complete, especially when using the nac index type, if it never seems to complete, then it is likely due to a mismatch between your transcripts-to-gene (t2g) mapping file and your kallisto index (run ``kb count`` with ``--verbose`` to see if a warning is outputted about a potential mismatch).
-Please ensure that the t2g file contains the exact same transcript names in the exact same order as the transcripts.txt file produced in the output folder.
-If you use the prebuilt index and associated files that we distribute or use the files created by kb ref from the official Ensembl or Gencode genome FASTA and GTF files, then bustools count should run successfully.
+bustools count can take some time to complete, especially when using the nac index type.
+However, if it never seems to complete, then it is likely due to a mismatch between your transcripts-to-gene (t2g) mapping file and your kallisto index.
+To resolve this error, rerun ``kb count`` with ``--verbose`` to see if a warning is outputted about a potential mismatch.
+If not, please ensure that the t2g file contains the exact same transcript names in the exact same order as the `transcripts.txt`` file produced in the output folder.
+If you use a prebuilt index or create an index using ``kb ref`` from the official Ensembl or Gencode genome FASTA and GTF files, then ``bustools count`` should run successfully.

 Other questions